-from place to place; and still others are sojourners, moving to a different place for work and then returning to their home town, sometimes repeatedly.
-In China, the complexity of migration histories is exacerbated by the hukou system, which confers different rights and privileges on those with local registration and those lacking it, and on those with agricultural and nonagricultural hukou status (see Treiman [2009b] for an extended analysis).
+Classifying people with respect to their pattern of geographical mobility is complex everywhere.
+Some people never move; some move once to a new place; some move repeatedly from place to place; and still others are sojourners, moving to a different place for work and then returning to their home town, sometimes repeatedly.
+In China, the complexity of migration histories is exacerbated by the hukou system, which, as noted above, confers different rights and privileges on those with local registration and those lacking it, and on those with agricultural and nonagricultural hukou status (see Treiman, 2009b, for an extended analysis).

 Given the purpose of the present paper, I have chosen to radically simplify this complexity, creating a 3-category typology based on the combination of residential and registration status at age 14.
 I distinguish those who resided in a village and held an agricultural hukou, those who held an agricultural hukou but who resided in a town or city, and those who held a nonagricultural hukou regardless of their place of residence.
 This typology enables me to capture the distinction between agricultural and nonagricultural hukou status, noted above as the dominant institutional divide in China, but also to capture the effect of growing up in an urban as against a rural area.
 There was little point in distinguishing type of residence for those with urban hukou since it is very uncommon for urban hukou holders to reside in a rural area: in the 1996 data, such people constitute only 1.4% of the population (8% of urban hukou holders); in the 2008 data, the corresponding percentages are 1.6 and 11.
-In the pooled sample, 76% are classified as rural at age 14; 7% are classified as "mixed" (urban residents with rural hukou); and 17% are classified as urban (all those with urban hukou).
+As Table 1 shows, in the pooled sample 76% are classified as rural at age 14; 7% are classified as "mixed" (urban residents with rural hukou); and 17% are classified as urban (all those with urban hukou).